matbesancon/hugo-site/content/authors/admin/_index.md

 Centrale Lille, at [INRIA](https://team.inria.fr/inocs) & the [Cristal](https://www.cristal.univ-lille.fr/?lang=en) lab,
 in mathematical optimization for smart grids.
+I am currently on an academic visit at the School of Mathematics at the University of Edinburgh.
-I especially focus on bilevel optimization problems and pricing for demand response.
-Other fields of interest include non-linear optimization & applications in engineering, integer optimization & decompositions, game theory and statistical learning.
+My research interests are bilevel optimization problems and pricing for demand response.
+Other topics I look at include non-linear optimization & applications in engineering, integer optimization & decompositions, game theory and applications in statistics & learning.
+I am involved in several open-source projects around optimization and scientific computing, mostly in the [Julia](https://julialang.org) programming language.
-Before that I worked in various industries, from an IoT startup to steel manufacturing.
+Before starting the PhD, I worked in various industries, from an IoT startup to steel manufacturing.
 I did my joint Bachelor-Master in Process Engineering at the [UTC](https://www.utc.fr) with a semester at the [TUBS](https://www.tu-braunschweig.de/?lang=en).
-On a personal note, I read non-fictions, generally on economic policy, strategy and entrepreneurship, and enjoy games in various formats (tabletop, video, board, card).
+On a personal note, I read both fiction (mostly detective, thrillers and fantasy) and non-fiction books, generally on economic policy, strategy and entrepreneurship (a more detailed list can be found on [goodread](https://www.goodreads.com/review/list/110133896).
+I also games in various formats (tabletop, video, board, card).

 My academic CV is available upon request.